or1426/maths/README.md

 returns 12+3i

-you can define vectors and matrices similarly:
+You can define vectors and matrices similarly:

 2 3 4 ) y def stores that vector in a variable y

 1 2 3 ) 4 5 6 ) } z def stores that matrix in a variable z

-if you def a variable more than once the new version overrides the old one:
+If you def a variable more than once the new version overrides the old one:

 3 x def
 87 4i ) x def